RuleWorld/PyBioNetGen/docs/source/bngmodel.rst

 Parameters
 ----------

 Parameters are a list of names and values associated with those names.
-Parameters block also stores the parameter expressions in case they are written as functions in the original model.
+The parameters block also stores the parameter expressions in case they are written as functions in the original model.

 .. code-block::